zethra/ardunio-bluetooth-controller/README.md

  - You should see the following output
  - ![Bluetooth List](/assets/serial1.png)
  - Open the app and make sure bluetooth is turned on
- - Find the Blufruit LE in the list of devices and click connect
+ - Find the Your Robot in the list of devices and click connect
  - ![Bluetooth List](/assets/app1.png)
  - Click controller
  - ![Click controller](/assets/app2.png)